gmetais/gmetais.github.io/_posts/2015-07-31-svg-image-merge.markdown

 ![optimized background](/assets/background-65.jpg)

-Save the text as a PNG with a transparent background and optimize it losslessly.
+Save the text as a PNG with a transparent background and optimize it losslessly ([ImageOptim][ImageOptim] on Mac or [Kraken.io][Kraken.io] online).

 ![optimized text](/assets/text-alone.png)

 ### ... and use SVG to stick them into a single image file

+You will argue, you could insert these two images in HTML and position them on top of each other.
+Yes, definitely!
+Even better, write the text in HTML directly!

-You could insert these two images in HTML with CSS positioning. **But it won't work if you really need a single image file**, like if it needs to be inserted in your Wordpress or in a carousel.
+**But what if you REALLY need a single image file**, like if it needs to be inserted in your Wordpress, in a carousel, in any template that does not allow what you want?

 Use your text editor to create an SVG file like this: